Astute-Systems/MediaX/USER_GUIDE.md

 cmake -DBUILD_CUDA=OFF -DEXAMPLES=ON -DBUILD_TESTING=ON ..
 ```
 To enable CUDA acceleration set -DBUILD_CUDA to ON, examples can als be enabled

+\section examples Examples

+RAW Real Time Protocol (RTP) payloader and de-payloader samples are written in C++ and can be found in the examples directory.
+The receive-example.cc and transmit-example.cc send and receive the data and can be ran back to back.

+The examples directory also contains helper scripts to run various demos.

+> **NOTE** : This example has been tested on 64 bit ARM.
+Target hardware was the Nvidia Jetson TX1/TX2/AGX/Orin.
 ```
 ./transmit-example
 ```